-As stated in the Cambridge International College Governance Charter; the Higher Education Academic Board has responsibility for oversight of the educational process, in order to maintain appropriate control over the administration of the higher education curriculum, to allow educational objectives to be achieved.
-The Higher Education Academic Board also ratifies proposals pertaining to course development.
+As stated in the Cambridge International College Governance Charter; the Academic Board has responsibility for oversight of the educational process in order to maintain appropriate control over the administration of the curriculum and to allow educational objectives to be achieved.
+The Academic Board also ratifies proposals pertaining to course development.

 Emeritus Professor Jim Jackson (Chair)